 Many tribes in South Dakota live in poverty.
 Five of America’s poorest counties house Lakota, Dakota, and Nakota Sioux tribes.

-The average yearly income for those living on these reservations is less than $10,000.
-One tribe boasts an average income of $3,000 a year.
-This level of poverty simply should not exist in our country or in the world.
+The median household income for those living on these reservations ranges from $11,000-$29,000.
+Surprisingly, 20 percent of Native American households make less than $5,000 annually.
+This level of poverty simply should not exist in America.

-Because of the poor economic situation, many Native American children attend underfunded schools.
-This means their educational opportunities are insufficient because the programming and teachers do not receive adequate funds.
+Because of impoverished economies of many reservations, many Native American children attend underfunded schools.
+This means their educational opportunities are insufficient—schools, programs, and teachers do not receive adequate funds.
 Even the federal government's Impact Aide program, in place to serve underprivileged children, is far from adequate.